zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 ![img](/assets/posts/release_0_13_0/zero-thirteen-zero-release.jpg)

-ZenML version 0.13.0 is chock-full with exciting features including:
+ZenML version 0.13.0 is chock-full of exciting features including:

-* You can now run Spark jobs within ZenML with the long awaited Spark integration.
+* You can now run Spark jobs within ZenML with the long-awaited Spark integration.
 * It's now possible to run custom code alongside your model with KServe and Seldon.
 * We introduce a convenient way to spin up infrastructures with Stack Recipes.